 We try to limit the amount of gear we bring while hiking with children for two reasons: 1) we don’t like a sore back at the end of the day and 2) we like to teach our kids to be patient and resourceful.

-If we need something we didn’t bring, chances are we can find an alternate solution, or we can simply do without – a lesson kids don’t get often enough.
+If we need some hiking gear we didn’t bring, chances are we can find an alternate solution, or we can simply do without – a lesson kids don’t get often enough.

 We received some of the products mentioned below on a promotional basis.
 This post contains compensated links.

 - Water: The amount of water you bring on a hike depends on how many people are coming, the temperature outside and how hard your hike is.
-For our family hydration needs, we prefer to carry 1-2 hydration bladders in our day packs as it’s the best way to carry large quantities of water.
-Plus, kids enjoy drinking from the spout, making it easy to get them to drink.
+To ensure our kids get enough water while hiking, we prefer to carry 1 or 2 hydration bladders in our day packs as it’s the best way to carry large quantities of water.
+Plus, kids enjoy drinking from the tube, making it easy to get them to drink.

-- Snacks: We prefer to bring a mix of healthy, high energy snacks like peanuts, raisins, healthy(ish) granola bars, fruit and a fun candy treat to reward good effort.
+- Snacks: Kids need energy on the hiking trails.
+When hiking with kids, we prefer to bring a mix of healthy, high energy snacks like peanuts, raisins, healthy(ish) granola bars, fruit and a fun candy treat to reward good effort.

 - Sunscreen: Hiking with kids means spending lots of time outdoors, so we need to protection from the sun.
 We use lotion sunscreen for ourselves and bottles of sunscreen spray for the kids.
 We prefer the spray sunscreen for kids as it’s fast and easy to use on fidgety kids.

-- Swiss Army Knife: a Swiss Army Knife is a versatile tool which is super light and takes up very little space in your day pack.
+- Swiss Army Knife: You never know when you’ll need to fix some of your kids hiking gear.
+A Swiss Army Knife is a versatile tool which is super light and takes up very little space in your day pack.

-- First Aid Kit: Kids love to climb, run and explore when hiking; accidents will happen.
-Hiking first aid kits are compact and carry a surprising amount of essentials.
+- First Aid Kit: Kids love to climb, run and explore when hiking.
+When an accident happens, it’s reassuring to have a hiking first aid kit.
+They are compact and carry a surprising amount of first aid essentials.

 - Trash bags: As the saying goes, “Leave only footprints”.
+US National Park Rangers like to teach kids to pick up three pieces of trash from their hiking trail.
+Imagine if everyone did this?
 Taking our trash home with us helps keep nature beautiful for everyone.

-As you can see, our kids essential hiking gear is focused on the basics: food, water and safety.
-Everything else is optional based on your personal preferences.
+As you can see, our essential kids hiking gear is focused on the basics: food, water and safety.
+The rest of the hiking gear for kids is optional based on your personal preferences.

 Essential Kids Outdoor Clothing